henrylawson/henrylawson.net/website/_posts/2014-07-21-unquantified-evidence.markdown

 best practice**. **Anecdotal evidence and casual experiences are also the only forms of evidence a new innovation has**.
-The most important take away is to not be dogmatic when following any principle, always carry a bag of salt and use your best judgement (which coincidently is predominately based on unquantified evidence).
+The most important take away is to not be dogmatic when following any principle, always carry a bag of salt and use your best judgment (which coincidentally is predominately based on unquantified evidence).